 Local Development Scheme (LDS)

 The Local Development Scheme (LDS) is our timetable for preparing the Local Plan and other LDF documents.
-The Council’s most recent LDS was approved in January 2019 and is available to download below.
-The LDS will be updated in January 2020.
+The Council’s most recent LDS was approved in January 2020 and is available to download below.

 Neighbourhood Plans are plans produced by local communities to guide future developments in their local area.
 They sit alongside the Local Plan and when adopted, are used to influence planning decisions.
 There are currently four adopted neighbourhood plans in the District along with others well advanced or underway.
 For more information follow the link below: